annnnnne0811/MusicVisuals23/README.md

 or visualisers for you to watch and it will start playing the song

 We made a folder called 'oopBaddies' inside the src folder.
 Inside the folder, we all made java files for each visualiser.
-After that we made a filed called 'Start.java' which has a switch statement
+After that we made a filed called 'Start.java' which has a switch statement allowing to access each java file that was needed depending on which key was pressed.
+Then, we called this file in Main.java to be able to excute the code.
+We did this by importing the oopBaddies folder.

+'''Java
+import oopBaddies.*;
+'''

 # What I am most proud of in the assignment